HappyDiffusion/HappyDiffusionFX/README.md

 - **Ultra-Realism:** We have carefully handpicked and merged over 200 realistic models on Civitai to create HappyDiffsuion FX.

 - **Meticulously Trained:** We've put in considerable effort, testing hundreds of prompts to ensure the best possible outcomes.
-After going through 6 iterations, we have learned how to perfectly train the model to achieve images that look lifelike.
+After going through 6 iterations, we have learned how to perfectly train the model to attain images that look lifelike.

 - **Extensively Refined:** A lot of labor of love has been put into refining the final results and training the model.